What do I do if the rate or fees are different on my Closing Disclosure than they were on my Loan Estimate?

 If you’re not satisfied with your lender’s explanation, you can always stop working with that lender.
 If the rate or fees have changed significantly, and you are unable to reach an acceptable solution with your lender, consider other options.
 You can choose another lender.
 You may be able to negotiate with the seller to delay the closing until you can arrange for a new loan with a different lender.

-Even if you decide to work with a different lender, you may have rights to compensation from the first lender if the changes were illegal.
-You may want to consider calling an attorney.
-You can also submit a complaint to the CFPB online or by calling (855) 411-CFPB (2372).
-We’ll forward your complaint to the company and work to get you a response, generally in 15 days.
+Even if you decide to work with a different lender, you may have rights to compensation from the first lender if the changes they made were illegal.
+You may want to consider contacting an attorney.